MuindiStephen/Agri-Sasa/README.md

+# Shamba App
-# Shamba App is an AgriTech Android App.
+- Shamba App is an AgriTech Android app with the following solution features for the farmer:)
+  - Hire Farm Equipments Feature
+  - Apply and Pay for Crop Insurance
+  - Access to Online farm content(Knowledge) Hosted on Cloud
+  - Chat With Farm Experts
+  - A GPS to monitor their farms (Smart Digital)
+  - Track nearby AgriTech Companies
+  - Predict Their farm production via an integrated Machine Learning Algorithm (Linear regression)
+  - Reach ready market for their produce to maximise their profits

 ## Tech Stack & Concepts